-Note: For the complete time series of data from 2008 through 2019, see Table 12 in the supplemental tables.
+Note: For the complete time series of data from 2008 through 2020, see Table 12 in the supplemental tables.

-Source: Investment Company Institute Annual Mutual Fund Shareholder Tracking Survey investing, 59 percent had favorable views of the mutual fund industry in 2019.
-This fraction increased to about two-thirds for those shareholders who were willing to take at least above-average investment risk and to about two-thirds for those willing to take average investment risk.
+Source: Investment Company Institute Annual Mutual Fund Shareholder Tracking Survey take little (below-average) or no investment risk when investing, 58 percent had favorable views of the mutual fund industry in 2020.
+This increased to 66 percent for those shareholders who were willing to take average investment risk and 68 percent for those were willing to take at least above-average investment risk.

 Shareholders who indicated that they have a higher tolerance for financial risk when investing were more favorable toward the mutual fund industry than shareholders who indicated less tolerance for financial risk (Figure 13).
-For example, among shareholders familiar with mutual funds who indicated they take little (below-average) or no investment risk when
+For example, among shareholders familiar with mutual funds who indicated that they